bertomartin/stat4701/_posts/2015-04-17-methodology.md

     {% endhighlight %}

 * **Signal Definition**
-  - This is the kernel of the strategy you implement.
+  - This is the kernel of the strategy we implement.
 This is where we define the rules of our strategy: when to buy and sell.
 {% highlight r %}
 sig=lag(ifelse(Cl(SPY)>Op(SPY),1,0),1) #buy only if close > open